AVEVA/CONNECT-data-services-developer-docs/content/_includes/data-view-opt-out.md

+If the data view is modified, any cached information is reset.
+The data view re-resolves the next time that information is requested.

 No guarantee is made of the durability or lifespan of cached information.
 If cached information is invalidated, the data view is re-resolved the next time that information is requested.

 Cached information may be reset under any of the following circumstances: